scratchbuffer/site/content/topics/javascript-typescript/javascript-typescript-setup-npm.md

 As lamented above, we cannot opt out of the JavaScript ecosystem completely without becoming monks (writing Rust to compile to WebAssembly).
 We _can_ however be good citizens of this apocalyptic ecosystem and use types in our software.

-#### 0.1.3 ESLint, Not the Other Linters

-ESLint is the standard, TSLint is deprecated.
-There are certainly others, but you can explore them on your own time.
-This is my blog!

-#### 0.1.4 Prettier, Not the Other Formatters

-Prettier is a highly opinionated formatter, and has become an industry standard despite the frustrations that opinionation can cause.
-I do not love some of Prettier's formatting myself, but I dislike fiddling and bikeshedding over formatting even more.
-Best to accept it and move on!

 ### 0.2 Install Node and NPM